axelpale/yamdog/README.md

       ]
     })

-Then you can run it with Node and find your freshly baked docs at `docs/API.md`.
+After creating the generator, run it with Node.
+It will scrape your code and output a document.

     $ node docs/generate.js

+Depending on your `output` path, you can now find the freshly baked docs at `docs/API.md`.

+    $ cat docs/API.md
+    # Doghouse API Documentation
+    ...

-Integrate to your `$ npm run` workflow with the script to your package.json:
+Integrate the docs generation into your `$ npm run` workflow by adding the following script to your package.json.
+To integrate with Gulp, Grunt, Webpack etc. use the [JS API](https://axelpale.github.io/yamdog/api).

     scripts: {
       ...